MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ---| ---| ---
 Make outgoing call | Yes | Yes, but Remote Assist mobile user must have Remote Assist app open to be notified of the call.
 Receive incoming call | Yes| Yes
-Join and schedule a Teams meeting | Yes | Np
+Join and schedule a Teams meeting | Yes | No
 Control outgoing video, outgoing audio, and incoming audio  | Yes | Yes Annotate Remote Assist user’s environment using arrows and ink  | Yes | Yes Annotate 2D snapshot using arrows and ink | Yes | Yes Send a text message | Yes |Yes
-Share files from OneDrive | For a one-to-one call, yes if using Insert File feature; for a meeting, yes if using the Share feature | No
+Share files from OneDrive | For a one-to-one call, yes if using Insert File feature; for a meeting, yes if using the Share feature | Yes
-Share photos from device | For a one-to-one call, yes if using Insert File feature; for a meeting, yes if using the Share feature | No
+Share photos from device | For a one-to-one call, yes if using Insert File feature; for a meeting, yes if using the Share feature | Yes
 Record call | Only during Teams meeting, not during one-to-one call | No Share screen | Yes | No

+# What can Teams mobile users do in a call with a Remote Assist HoloLens user?

 ## Make outgoing call